pinecone-wifi/pinecone/README.md

 # Pinecone
 Pinecone is a WLAN networks auditing tool, suitable for red team usage.
 It is extensible via modules, and it's designed to be run in Debian-based operating systems.
 Pinecone is specially oriented to be used with a Raspberry Pi, as a portable wireless auditing box.

 This tool is designed for educational and research purposes only.
-Please only use it with explicit permission.
+Only use it with explicit permission.

 ## Installation
 For running Pinecone, you need a Debian-based OS (tested on Raspbian and Kali Linux).
 Pinecone has this requirements: